bandana147/movie-gallery/README.md

 ## Intro

-->Image gallery is a place where you can see Top rated, recently released movies.
+->Movie gallery is a place where you can see Top rated, recently released movies.
 You can also see the overview, casts, director and release date of the movie.

-->Image gallery also has a search feature where you can search for a Particular movie
+->Movie gallery also has a search feature where you can search for a Particular movie

 -> You can also add a movie to your watchlist and check it later.